 Reducing our manufacturing footprint at sites worldwide

-- Water: To limit our water consumption, we focus on increasing water recycling and reuse in our industrial practices.
-We also measure and automate leakage detection, and prevent chemical pollution of water by progressively replacing substances of concern.
+- Water: To limit our water consumption, we focus on increasing water recycling and reuse in our industrial practises.
+Increased measuring and monitoring is not only key to raising awareness, but also to finding reduction potentials and detecting leaks.

 Optimising fuel efficiency during operations

 Developing fuel-efficient aircraft does not end at the design stage.
 All in-service aircraft can continue to improve their fuel burn thanks to a number of innovative options and services.